arkency/posts/posts/2015-07-05-null-pattern-in-practice-ruby-and-react-example.md

-But for the entire tree of partials to work correctly we still need to pass down `event_pool` which needs to have `#pool_for_ticket_id` method, even if at the end we decide not check the availability status of returned `ticket_pool`.
+But for the entire tree of partials to work correctly we still need to pass down `event_pool` which needs to have `#pool_for_ticket_id` method, even if at the end we decide not to check the availability status of returned `ticket_pool`.

 For me it looked like a great case for applying Null Object Pattern.

 ```
+#!ruby
 class PreviewEventPool
   class PreviewTicketPool
     def sold_out?